-Definitions and Abbreviations
+Definitions and Abbreviations:

 Definitions and Abbreviations The following tables contain scientific terms and measures, some of which may require explanation.
 Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
 Avg: Regulatory compliance with some MCLs are based on running annual average of monthly samples.
 Level 1 Assessment: A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system.
-Level 2 Assessment: A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.
-Maximum Contaminant Level or The highest level of a contaminant that is allowed in drinking water.
+Level 2 Assessment: A Level 2 assessment is an incredibly detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.
+Maximum Contaminant Level or MCL: The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

 Maximum Contaminant Level Goal or MCLG: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
-Maximum residual disinfectant level The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
-Maximum residual disinfectant level goal or MRDLG: The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
-MFL million fibers per liter (a measure of asbestos) mrem: millirems per year (a measure of radiation absorbed by the body)

-na: not applicable.
-NTU nephelometric turbidity units (a measure of turbidity) pCi/L picocuries per liter (a measure of radioactivity)
+The highest level of a disinfectant allowed in drinking water.
+There convincing evidence that addition of a disinfectant is necessary for control microbial contaminants.
+The level of a drinking water disinfectant below which there is no known expected risk to health.
+MRDLGs do not reflect the benefits of the use disinfectants to control microbial contaminants.
+MFL million fibers per liter (a measure of asbestos) Maximum residual disinfectant level or MRDL: convincing evidence that addition of a disinfectant is necessary for control microbial contaminants.
+The level of a drinking water disinfectant below which there is no known expected risk to health.
+MRDLGs do not reflect the benefits of the use disinfectants to control microbial contaminants.
+MFL million fibers per liter (a measure of asbestos) Maximum residual disinfectant level goal or MRDLG: expected risk to health.
+MRDLGs do not reflect the benefits of the use disinfectants to control microbial contaminants.
+MFL million fibers per liter (a measure of asbestos) mrem: millirems per year (a measure of radiation absorbed by the body) na: not applicable.
+NTU nephelometric turbidity units (a measure of turbidity) pCi/L picocuries per liter (a measure of radioactivity) ppb: micrograms per liter or parts per billion ppm: milligrams per liter or parts per million ppq parts per quadrillion, or picograms per liter (pg/L) ppt parts per trillion, or nanograms per liter (ng/L) Treatment Technique or TT: A required process intended to reduce the level of a contaminant in drinki water.